nightscout/nightscout.github.io/docs/update/redeploy.md

 </br>

-- Wait until the deploy process completes and click `View `
+- Wait until the deploy process completes and click `View ` (if nothing happens click `Manage App` then upper right `Open App`)

 <img src="../img/UpdateNS25.png" style="zoom:80%;" >

 </br>

 - Your site will open and should be at the latest version.
+- Check your [profile time zone](../../nightscout/profile_editor/#profile-view) is correct.
-You're done!
+- You're done!